RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Extended Related Work

 \paragraph{Routing for Foundation Models.} Recent work studies cost–quality routing across multiple LLMs~\citep{chen2023frugalgpt,zhang2024efficient,ding2024hybrid,ong2024routellm,hu2024routerbench,vsakota2024fly,chen2025tagrouter,song2025irt}.
 Most methods focus on \emph{model selection} with black-box predictors or cascades~\citep{chen2023frugalgpt,ding2024hybrid,ong2024routellm,vsakota2024fly,chen2025tagrouter}, though TREACLE additionally co-selects prompt types under budget constraints~\citep{zhang2024efficient}.
-We instead study \emph{adaptive reasoning} and cast this problem as routing over \emph{model–budget configurations}, where the budget controls thinking-token effort, making reasoning cost an explicit decision dimension in addition to the model itself.
+We instead study \emph{adaptive reasoning} and cast this problem as routing over \emph{model–budget configurations}, where the budget controls the number of thinking tokens, making reasoning cost an explicit decision dimension in addition to the model itself.
 Routers also differ in \emph{when} they commit: cascaded approaches may re-query a model~\citep{chen2023frugalgpt,zhang2024efficient}, while others choose once per query~\citep{ding2024hybrid}.
 Our router makes a single assignment before generation, avoiding mid-turn switching (and KV-cache recomputation) or multiple re-querying while still retaining favorable cost–quality trade-offs.
 Finally, we emphasize \emph{interpretability and control}.
 Unlike opaque regressors~\citep{chen2023frugalgpt,ding2024hybrid,ong2024routellm}, we use an IRT parameterization to expose query difficulty and configuration ability.
-Compared to a concurrent work that also utilizes IRT-based model for routing~\citep{song2025irt}, our work (1) generalizes the routing problem from model only to {\it model configurations}, which enables broader applicability e.g. for reasoning models at various budget levels, and (2) generalizes and formalizes the routing problem as a multi-objective optimization (MOO) problem, which enables a wide range of techniques for solving it, such as Chebyshev scalarization that we explored in this work which offers a more favorable tradeoff compared to linear scalarization.